USEPA/BMDS/docs/source/desktop.md

 ## BMDS Desktop Application

-After at least one project has been created, you're can run the Desktop Application creating a project, you can "Start" the project, which will create a new tab in your browser window and open BMDS Desktop.
+After at least one project has been created, you can run the Desktop Application creating a project, you can "Start" the project, which will create a new tab in your browser window and open BMDS Desktop.
 It may take a a few seconds to startup the first time being used.
 You can only run one BMDS Desktop project at a time.

 ```{figure} _static/img/bmds-desktop.jpg
 :alt: Screenshot of BMDS Desktop Application